svitlasvitla777/AWS-reStart-Journey/README.md

 Hi, I'm **Svitlana**.

-For more than **20 years I worked as a CFO and senior finance leader** at companies like **Citibank, Astarta Holding, and Creatio**, working across **Ukraine, Switzerland, Italy, and the United States**.
-My career was about building things — finance teams, reporting systems, Power BI dashboards, automation processes, and decision frameworks that CEOs relied on.
+I spent over 20 years as a CFO — at Citibank, Astarta Holding, Creatio — working across Ukraine, Switzerland, Italy, and the US.
+I built finance teams from scratch, helped CEOs make big decisions, and spent a lot of time staring at numbers that told stories about how businesses actually worked.

-But the truth is: I was always fascinated by the **technology behind the numbers**.
+But here's the thing nobody expected: I was always the finance person who got excited about the tech side.

-Today I'm **reinventing myself through the AWS re/Start programme**, diving deep into **cloud computing, infrastructure, and modern tech architecture**.
-I'm bringing my finance brain, my curiosity, and a lot of energy into learning how the cloud actually works.

-And honestly?
-I love it.
+I was the one pushing for better systems.
+The one who wanted to understand *how* the tools worked, not just use them.
+The one who built Power BI dashboards when most finance teams were still on spreadsheets.

+Eventually I asked myself an honest question: why am I always working *around* technology when I could actually learn it properly?

+So I did something about it.
+I joined **AWS re/Start** — a full-time cloud training programme — and I haven't looked back.

+It's week 2.
+I'm learning fast.
+And yes, I'm loving it.

 ---

 ## Why Cloud?
 Why Now?

-Throughout my finance career I was constantly working **at the intersection of business and technology**.

-I implemented reporting systems.
-I automated finance processes.
-I worked with software companies and IT teams.
-I used AI tools and built Power BI dashboards long before they became standard.

-Eventually I realised something:
+This isn't a crisis decision or a random pivot.
+It's been building for years.

+Throughout my finance career I was always the person who wanted to go deeper — deeper into the systems, the data, the infrastructure behind the numbers.
+I implemented reporting tools.
+I pushed automation.
+I worked hand-in-hand with IT teams and software companies.

+But there was always a ceiling.
+A point where I'd hand things over to the "tech people."

-I didn't just want to *use* technology.
+I don't want that ceiling anymore.
-I wanted to **understand the infrastructure that powers it**.

-Cloud computing sits exactly where I love to work —
-**real business problems + powerful technology solutions.**
+Cloud computing is where business problems meet technology solutions — and that's exactly the space I've always loved working in.
+Now I'm learning the infrastructure side properly, from the ground up.

+It feels like the missing piece.

 ---

 ## What My Finance Background Brings to Cloud

-My finance career gives me a perspective many technologists don't start with.

-- **Cost Optimisation Mindset** — I naturally think in terms of cost efficiency, budgets, and resource optimisation, which is critical in AWS environments where every service has a price tag.
+Here's what's interesting about coming from finance: a lot of cloud thinking is actually finance thinking in disguise.

+- **Cost Optimisation** — I've spent 20 years watching where money goes and why.
+In AWS, every service has a cost.
+I think about that instinctively.
-- **Data & Analytics Thinking** — Years of working with data models, dashboards, and business metrics translate directly into cloud data architecture, monitoring, and reporting.
+- **Data & Analytics** — Building dashboards, financial models, and reporting frameworks?
+That's cloud data architecture with different labels.
-- **Governance & Risk Management** — Experience building controls, compliance frameworks, and financial governance maps naturally to cloud security, IAM policies, and infrastructure governance.
+- **Governance & Risk** — I built compliance frameworks and financial controls for international banks.
+IAM policies and infrastructure governance feel familiar.
-- **Executive Communication** — I know how to translate complex technical concepts into clear business language for leadership and stakeholders — a rare skill in tech teams.

-In cloud environments, **technology decisions are business decisions.**
-That bridge is where I thrive.
+- **Communicating complexity** — I've explained subordinated debt structures to boards and P&L variances to CEOs.
+I can make technical concepts land clearly for any audience.

+The crossover is real.
+And I think it makes me more useful in a cloud role, not less.

 ---

 ## What I Do Daily in AWS re/Start

-Every day of this programme feels like building a new muscle.
+Honestly, every day is a bit of a workout.

-**Morning — Theory & Concepts**
-I start with learning AWS concepts, reading documentation, watching labs, and understanding how services like EC2, S3, IAM, and VPC actually work under the hood.

-**Afternoon — Hands-On in the AWS Console**
-This is my favourite part.
-I jump into the AWS Console, run labs, deploy resources, break things, fix them, and learn *why* something didn't work.
-The troubleshooting is where the real learning happens.

-**The Finance Brain Never Switches Off**
-When we study AWS cost management, I immediately think about P&L structures and cost allocation.
-When we learn IAM and security, I see parallels with risk management and governance frameworks I've built in finance.
-That crossover makes every concept click faster.

-**Evening — Review & Reflect**
+**Morning** — We start with theory.
+Concepts, documentation, videos, instructor sessions.
+I take a lot of notes.
+I ask a lot of questions.
+I want to understand the *why* behind everything, not just the steps.

+**Afternoon** — Hands-on labs in the AWS Console.
+This is where it gets real.
+Deploying resources, configuring services, running into errors, figuring out what went wrong.
+The troubleshooting is genuinely my favourite part — it's where the understanding actually sticks.

+**Throughout the day** — My finance brain keeps making connections.
+We cover AWS cost management and I immediately think: this is just cost allocation with cloud labels.
+We cover IAM and I think: this is access governance, I've built versions of this for banks.
+Those moments make everything click faster.

-Notes, GitHub updates, and preparing for the next day.
-I treat this programme the same way I treated every finance role — with full commitment.
+**Evening** — Review, notes, GitHub.
+I treat this programme the way I treated every senior role I've had — with full attention and full commitment.

-Learning cloud is challenging.
-But building something new at this stage of my career is incredibly energising.
+It's intense.
+It's also the most energised I've felt about learning in years.

 ---